-Parameter Description Drawing Folder The path to the folder in which to save the rendered frames.
+Parameter Description Image Folder The path to the folder in which to save the rendered frames.
 This path can be absolute or relative to the scene's folder.
-For example, the default path for rendered frames is frames, which means the images are saved in the frames subfolder of the scene folder.
-If you want to select an absolute path, you can click

-Parameter Description on the Choose button at the right of the text field and select the folder in which your scenes should export their frames.
+For example, the default path for rendered frames is frames , which means the images are saved in the frames subfolder of the scene folder.
+If you want to select an absolute path, you can click on the Choose button at the right of the text field and select the folder in which your scenes should export their frames.
 You can also click on the Default button to set the export path to the default value.
-Drawing Filename The prefix for the file name of each exported frame.
+Image Filename The prefix for the file name of each exported frame.
 Frames will be named with this value, followed by the frame number and their image type extension.
 It is recommended to leave the hyphen (-) at the end of the prefix to separate the prefix from the frame number.
-Drawing Start Select the starting number for the image sequence.
+Start Select the starting number for the image sequence.
 Leading Zeros Allows you to select the number of digits in the number used to identify each frame.
-Drawing Type Allows you to select the image type in which to export the frames.
-You can choose between the following file types: • PSD: A multi-layer Photoshop Document (.psd) file. • EXR: A multi-layer OpenEXR (.exr) file, compressed in ZIPS format, which compresses the image in blocks of 16 scanlines. • EXR_ZIP_1LINE: A multi-layer OpenEXR (.exr) file, compressed in ZIP1 format, which compresses the image in blocks of 1 scanline.